polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 deterministic, machine-executable logic.

 [Wasm](https://webassembly.org/){target=\_blank} can be compiled from many languages, including the [Rust](http://rust-lang.org/){target=\_blank} programming language.
-Substrate-based chains use a Wasm binary to provide portable [runtimes](#runtime) that can be included as part of the chain's state.
+Polkadot SDK-based chains use a Wasm binary to provide portable [runtimes](#runtime) that can be included as part of the chain's state.

 ## Weight

-A convention used in Substrate-based blockchains to measure and manage the time it takes to validate a block.
+A convention used in Polkadot SDK-based blockchains to measure and manage the time it takes to validate a block.
-Substrate defines one unit of weight as one picosecond of execution time on reference hardware.
+Polkadot SDK defines one unit of weight as one picosecond of execution time on reference hardware.

 The maximum block weight should be equivalent to one-third of the target block time with an allocation of one-third each for: